mlflow/mlflow-export-import/README.md

 ### Databricks Limitations

 #### Exporting Notebook Revisions
 * The notebook revision associated with the run can be exported.
-It is stored as an an artifact in the `notebooks` directory.
+It is stored as an an artifact in the run's `notebooks` artifact directory.
 *  You can save the notebook in the suppported SOURCE, HTML, JUPYTER and DBC formats.
 *  Examples: `notebooks/notebook.dbc` or `notebooks/notebook.source`.